 The purpose of a rental application is to identify the best candidates for the property.
 The rental application gives you the opportunity to pull out vital information about the applicants to show you who is the most qualified candidate.
 Unfortunately, some landlords haven’t quite honed in on what information is most important in deciding who is a perfect fit for their property.
-For this reason, we’re going to break down 7 things that should be included in the rental application plus why making your application available online is the best choice.
+For this reason, we’re going to break down seven things that should be included in the rental application plus why making your application available online is the best choice.

 Of course, one of the first things to acquire from an applicant is their personal information such as their name and one or more ways to contact them.
-This ensures that you know who the applicant is and you have the ability to contact applicants with any questions or concerns.
+This ensures you know who the applicant is and you have the ability to contact applicants with any questions or concerns.

-Another piece of vital information that landlords should ask is whether there will be other occupants.
+Another piece of vital information landlords should ask is whether there will be other occupants.
 Applicants should provide whether other individuals will be residing in the home, along with the relationship to the applicant and their age.
 It’s important to note that all individuals over the age of 18 should fill out an application even if they are not contributing to the household bills.

 Knowing your applicant’s rental history is very crucial to understanding their renting behavior.
 You want to know whether your applicant pays on time or whether they have had difficulties paying.
 This kind of information helps you decide if you want to move forward or if this applicant seems like more of a risk.

-On the application, landlords should leave a space for more than one prior addresses and request that they leave the previous landlords’ contact information.
+On the application, landlords should leave a space for more than one prior addresses and request they leave the previous landlords’ contact information.
 To find applicants with the best rental history, landlords should opt to call one of their prior addresses rather than their current as their current landlord may be motivated to get the tenant off of their property and will not fully disclose all information.

 When screening potential tenants, it’s important that landlords take a look at employment history.
 The employment history allows you to see how long the applicant has been at their current job, as well as, how often they switch jobs.
-Essentially, this gives landlords insight on any patterns that the applicant may have.
+Essentially, this gives landlords insight on any patterns the applicant may have.

 You don’t want to accept a tenant who doesn’t have a record of steady income.
-This can be red flags moving forward as the new tenant is more likely to be late or miss rent altogether.
-Landlords should be aware that by law employers can only give out certain information pertaining to a past employee.
+This can be a red flag moving forward as the new tenant is more likely to be late or miss rent altogether.
+Landlords should be aware by law employers can only give out certain information pertaining to a past employee.
 Landlords will have to dig deeper to get the most vital information, which brings us to proof of income.